 When we test surfaces, we as professional thermographers will heat or cool the room in which we are conducting tests.
 As a matter of fact, the increased or decreased delta within this given space will create an environment most productive to thermography.
-Together with this conditioned ambient delta, we can see the surfaces in a completely different perspective.
+Together with this conditioned ambient delta, we can see the surfaces from a completely different perspective.

 Steel within the ceilings or walls (and floors) will put off a temperature signature which for all intent and purposes, looks exactly like moisture.
 We see this condition all the time.
-To effectively diagnose and rule out the possibility of a true false positive one must understand construction basics such as framing or foundation work.
-Of course without these basic understandings, it’s far easier to make mistakes in thermography.
+To effectively diagnose and rule out the possibility of a true-false positive one must understand construction basics such as framing or foundation work.
+Of course, without these basic understandings, it’s far easier to make mistakes in thermography.

 Steel looks like water

 Looking at this example below, we can see from frame one to the fourth; when the steel is cooled with compressed air it shows up in a thermogram much more vibrantly.
-We feel it prudent to point out the the floor and ceiling cavities are typically cooler than ambient temperatures found in a home, even in the summer.
+We feel it prudent to point out the floor and ceiling cavities are typically cooler than ambient temperatures found in a home, even in the summer.

-Time lapse example three
+Time-lapse example three

-Time lapse video of this condition example 3
+Time-lapse video of this condition example 3

 Additional Infrared Thermography False Positive Tests